Patrykziok/SOC-homelab-portfolio/brute-force_rdp-ssh_incident-response.md

 Since the attacker cracked the passwords, I treated this as a Credential Compromise.
 I immediately locked the 'Administrator' and 'soc' accounts to stay safe while I finished the investigation. <br>

-## 5. Investigation & Threat Hunting: Did the Attacker Create a New Account?
+## 5. Investigation & Threat Hunting
 After containing the threat, I checked if the attacker tried to maintain access by creating a new account, which is a common tactic after a breach.
 My investigation found the following evidence on Windows: Windows Security auditing recorded Event ID 4720 (User Account Management) at 2026-01-10 22:26:35, confirming creation of a new local user account ir_backdoor on host WIN-VVRDFQU4TPN.
 The action was performed under the Administrator context <br>
 <img width="1019" height="771" alt="Windows konto zrobione log" src="https://github.com/user-attachments/assets/7031676c-fe9d-4b98-babb-4fe4a9fc5207" />